xinyinglim/articles/cloudfunc-iotcore/README.md

 ```json
 { "on" : true, "speed" : 40}
 ```
-For example, if the weather is hot, the fan is switched on at the highest speed.
+For example, if the weather is hot, you can send a configuration to switch on the fan at the highest speed.

 For convenience, let's write a struct to contain the setting.